stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+"Do you know if this info  is on any other sites?
+Sadly patreon has been taken in on the foolishness that is CloudFlare & blocks tor nodes." by @[DeborahPeasley](https://twitter.com/DeborahPeasley/status/1196465140243320832)

+"hey, I'm using a VPN exiting in the DigitalOcean network.
+Cannot access this site." by @[AliveDevil95](https://twitter.com/AliveDevil95/status/1196409774323224576)

+"umm this cloudflare anti DOS shit blocked me from your site.
+LOL i know shit all about DDOSing or anything, the closest thing to that for me is going on Tor " by @[Undyingtmlg](https://twitter.com/Undyingtmlg/status/1196811999029743621)

+"Meta: Access Denied You don't have permission to access forums.tesla.com on this server. heh cloudflare" by @[charlieXwallace](https://twitter.com/charlieXwallace/status/1196875795794288640)

+"Someone kept getting their Cloudflare puzzle wrong and said enough is enough." by @[D_Downs](https://twitter.com/D_Downs/status/1146073021163040768)

 "I fail to see how Cloudflare would be any improvement for me, even without DoT." by @[jornbaer](https://twitter.com/jornbaer/status/1184895606373961734)

 "don't send my traffic via Cloudflare, where the NSA can definitly read it." by @[jornbaer](https://twitter.com/jornbaer/status/1184896773086744576)